 Pygmy Nuthatches live almost exclusively in long-needled pine forests and are particularly closely associated with ponderosa pines.
 Look for them also in stands of other pines, including Jeffrey, Bishop, Coulter, Monterey, lodgepole, and Arizona white pine.
 Their typical forest habitat is open, parklike stands of older, large trees.
 They may occur in forests of pine mixed with oak, quaking aspen, maple, Douglas-fir, or white fir.
 Since they depend upon cavities in old trees (snags) for roosting and nesting, Pygmy Nuthatches are most abundant in forests that have escaped heavy logging and snag removal.
-They range up to 10,000 feet in the California mountains, and even higher in Mexico.Back to top
+They range up to 10,000 feet in the California mountains, and even higher in Mexico, where they use Montezuma, Apache, Hartweg’s, and Chihuahua pines, among others.Back to top

 Pygmy Nuthatches can excavate their own cavities, but often they just enlarge and adapt existing ones, creating irregular holes about 5–10 inches deep and 1–6 inches across.
 Both the male and the female, sometimes assisted by their offspring from previous years, help dig out the nest cavity and bring lining materials.
 In the bottom of the hole they build a nest cup of bark shreds, fine moss, grass, plant down, fur, wool, snakeskin, cocoons, and often feathers.
 They may also stuff similar materials in crevices within the cavity, helping to weatherproof the nest.
 The pair keeps lining the nest during egg-laying.

 |Number of Broods:||1-2 broods|

 |Egg Width:||0.4-0.5 in (1.1-1.3 cm)|

 |Egg Description:||White, speckled with reddish brown or purplish brown.|